isc-projects/stork/doc/dev/ci-images.rst

 .. note::

-    You can observe the exclamation mark near the image tag with the hint message (visible on hover) - ``Invalid tag: missing manifest digest``.
+    An exclamation mark may appear near the image tag with the hint message (visible on hover) - ``Invalid tag: missing manifest digest``.
     It is caused by
-    `a bug in the Gitlab UI <https://gitlab.com/groups/gitlab-org/-/epics/10434>`_.
+    `a bug in the GitLab UI <https://gitlab.com/groups/gitlab-org/-/epics/10434>`_.

 The following Rake tasks are available: